Licentiate in Sacred Theology (S.T.L.)

 The S.T.L. enables students to build upon previous work and focus more on a particular subject or field within a Catholic context.
 An advanced degree, it provides students with two full years of work above and beyond the S.T.B. or M.Div.

 The S.T.L. is a thesis-driven degree.
 All work culminates in a thesis of approximately 100 pages.
-Upon entering the program, S.T.L. students focus on a specialized topic area in a particular branch of theology, such as Biblical Studies, Systematic and Historical Theology, Moral Theology, or Church History.
+Upon entering the program, S.T.L. students focus on a specialized topic area in a particular branch of theology, such as Biblical Studies, Systematic and Historical Theology, Moral Theology, Spirituality Studies, or Church History.
 Students usually enter the program focused on one of these branches and then narrow down their area of interest within that branch to concentrate more deeply on a specific area.
 Course work is focused on supporting the student’s thesis.

 2 years of full-time study